OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 * Build a UTF-8 string from the data of the Transmission Request (see below);
 * Generates a SHA256 hash;
-* Sign it with its private key and signs it.
+* Sign it with its private key.

-To build the UTF-8 string, the DSP must concat the following fields:
+To build the UTF-8 string, the DSP must generate a string as followed:

 <!--partial-begin { "files": [ "transmission-response-signature-string.txt" ], "block": "" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->